Alejandro-FA/UPF-Deep_Learning/P4/report.md

 - In the Adam optimizer, use `beta1=0.5` instead of the default `0.9` value.

-Additionally, we have also used dropout of `0.2` (<span style="color:red">Adjust this to final value used</span>) between each layer, since it is another good practice of Deep Learning that has shown good results in all of the previous practices of the subject).
+Additionally, we have also used dropout of `0.2`  (<span style="color:red">Adjust this to final value used</span>) between each layer of the Discriminator, since it is another good practice of Deep Learning that has shown good results in all of the previous practices of the subject).
+We do not use dropout in the Generator because we have read that it can hinder its performance.

 It should be noted that the paper also puts a lot of emphasis in using **batch normalisation**, but it was already implemented in the code provided in the examples.
 It also suggests to use the **Adam optimizer**, which the example code already uses by default.